 |--------|

-The CD4-APC-CTL version† is linear, unlike the lassical version.
+The CD4-APC-CTL version† is linear, unlike the classical version.
 Using this interpretation of CTL vs viral population behavior, the ratio is;

 virus : CTL = 3 : 1

 This proliferation ratio is simulated frame by frame while the virus particles migrate throughout the tissue sample as appropriate.
 As the virus gets rendered inactive or destroyed, the particle is replaced by a 'K' symbol.
 If a virus, v, is contiguous or becomes contiguous to a H_ost cell, H, the char 'H' becomes a small case char 'h'.
 This denotes the h_ost cell has become infected.
 If a CTL, denoted by a ‘c’ is contiguous to a virus, the virus (v) becomes a 'K', denoting the virus has been K_illed off.